harendra-shakya/easy-pe/README.md

 Deployed on Polygon testnet [Live Server](https://easy-pe.vercel.app/)

+EasyPe is PayPal for crypto.
+This project aims to become PayPal for crypto but with too less charges no waiting time and is powered by blockchain technology.

+Freelancers and merchants have to pay so high fees to centralized web2 companies that's I built EasyPe.
+With this, you can send crypto to anyone just with an email address only, which means it is as simple as other web2 companies but with the benefits of blockchain.

+For receiving crypto payments you don't need to set up any external wallet, you can directly log in with your Google account hassle-free and start sending and receiving payments with your email address only.
+We are on a mission to make people's life easy by abstracting complex stuff.

 # Goal of this project

 - To reduce the barrier to entry for normal web2 merchants in the blockchain technology.